Skip to main content

 Post-Tenure Reviews

-Tenured faculty at Indiana University will begin undergoing post-tenure productivity reviews in early 2026.
-This new type of review is required by law and will affect all full-time faculty who already have tenure, as well as those who will receive tenure in the future.
+Tenured faculty at Indiana University will undergo post-tenure productivity reviews every five years, beginning in spring 2026.
+This new type of review is required by law and affects all full-time faculty who already have tenure, as well as those who will receive tenure in the future.

 What do you need to know about post-tenure reviews?
 How can you prepare?
 And where should you go if you have questions?